UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ### Steps to success

-In this section I will describe stages a person should go in order to achieve success.
-This model has been used for centuries by Japanese craftsmen, but it applies superbly to modern academic, startup and corporate world.

-Many people try to skip some of these important developmental milestones and subsequently fail, get discouraged, or worse.
-There are many different ways to success and some shortcuts, i.e. winning lottery, starting early in the childhood, having an influential family and friends, attending best schools, or creating good product early on, but most of us have to earn their place in life the hard way.
+There are few shortcuts on the way to sucess, for example winning a lottery, having an influential family and friends, attending best schools, or creating a good product early on, will definitely help, but in the long way we have to earn our place in life the hard way, by providing value.

+Having a shortcut may help, but trying to skip some of the important developmental milestones increases your chance to fail, getting discouraged, or worse.

+The model provided here has been used for centuries by Japanese craftsmen mastering their art, but it applies superbly to modern academic, startup and corporate world.

 #### Starting from zero